Significance tests of feature relevance for a black-box learner: Introduction

-Despite the merits of the methods developed, they have their own limitations.
-First, for non-blackbox model, it is difficult to derive the asymptotic distribution of the parameter estimates from blackbox models, especially for over-parametrized neural networks.
-Moreover, the explicit feature-parameter correspondence may not be so straightforward for a blackbox model, such as a CNN using shared weights for spatial pixels, and a recurrent neural networks (RNN; \citep{rumelhart1986learning}) using shared weights for subsequent states.
-Second, most existing blackbox tests focus on variable importance or inference on a {\em single feature}, yet a simultaneous test of a {\em collection} of features is more desirable in some applications.
-For example, in image analysis, it is more interesting to examine patterns captured by multiple pixels in a region, where the impact of every single pixel is negligible.
-Third, Model-X knockoffs, CRT and HRT generate samples from a known or estimated conditional feature distribution to construct a test statistic.
-However, the complete conditionals may not be easy to know or estimate in practice, especially for complex datasets such as image or text data.
-Finally, CRT requires massive computing to refit a model many times, which is infeasible for complex deep neural networks.
-More detailed discussion about the connections and differences between the existing tests and the proposed tests can be found in \ref{sec:compare} and \ref{sec:num_compare}.
+\textbf{Limitations of existing works.} {Despite the merits of the methods developed, they have their limitations. (i) First, for non-black-box tests, it is difficult to derive the asymptotic distribution of the parameter estimates from black-box models, especially for over-parametrized neural networks.
+Moreover, the explicit feature-parameter correspondence may be lost for a black-box model, such as a convolutional neural network (CNN; \cite{lecun1998gradient}) using shared weights for spatial pixels, and recurrent neural networks (RNN; \cite{rumelhart1986learning}) using shared weights for subsequent states. (ii) Second, most existing black-box tests focus on variable importance or inference on a {\em single feature}, yet simultaneous testing of a {\em collection} of features is more desirable in some applications.
+For example, in image analysis, it is more interesting to examine patterns captured by multiple pixels in a region, where the impact of every single pixel is negligible. (iii) Third, CRT, CPT, and HRT reply on a strong assumption that the conditional feature distribution is known or well-estimated, thus a test statistic can be constructed based on the generated samples from the null distribution.
+However, the complete conditionals may not be known or easy to estimate in practice, especially for complex datasets such as images or texts. (iv) Finally, PT, CPT, and CRT require massive computing power to refit a model many times, which is infeasible for complex deep neural networks.
+More detailed discussion and numerical results about the connections and differences between the existing tests and the proposed tests can be found in Sections \ref{sec:compare} and \ref{sec:num_compare}.}

-\subsection{Our contributions}
+\subsection{{Our contributions}}

-This article proposes a one-split and a two-split tests, addressing some gaps left by existing tests.
+This article proposes one-split and two-split tests to address the existing issues (\textit{(i)}-\textit{(iv)} in Section \rom{1}-A).
 Our main contributions are summarized as follows.

-\begin{itemize} \item A novel formulation of risk invariance as the null hypothesis based on a collection of hypothesized features is proposed in \eqref{eqn:loss_testing} for a general loss function, which measures the contribution of hypothesized features to prediction.
-Moreover, its relation to conditional independence tests is indicated in Lemma \ref{lem:relation}.

-\item We derive the one-split/two-split tests based on the differenced empirical loss with and without hypothesized features to assess their impacts on prediction and address the inflated \textit{bias-sd-ratio} issue.
-Moreover, we further strengthen these tests by robust aggregation of the order statistics of their $p$-values based on repeated sample splitting.
-This aggregation not only stabilizes a test but also can compensate for a power loss due to sample splitting.